uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 #### Rebuild Lagoon core and push images

-This will re-push the images listed in `KIND_SERVICES` with the correct tag, and redeploy the lagoon-core chart.
+This will checkout `CHARTS_REPOSITORY` and `CHARTS_TREEISH` again, then build and re-push the images listed in `KIND_SERVICES` with the correct tag, and redeploy the lagoon charts.
 This is useful for testing small changes to Lagoon services, but does not support "live" development.
 You will need to rebuild these images locally first, e.g `rm build/api && make build/api`.

 ```bash title="Re-push images"
 make k3d/dev